 4. All The Symptoms

-The symptoms that come with a thyroid condition is a never-ending list.
+The symptoms that come with a thyroid condition are a never-ending list.
 All the symptoms would have me panicking all day, as it seemed like my body just couldn’t function.
 I was never warned that these were normal symptoms of a thyroid issue.

 The worst part about being diagnosed is I had symptoms but it wouldn’t reveal it on the blood test.
 This is called “subclinical hypothyroidism”, which is when you have hypothyroidism but will not show up on your lab results.
-It wasn’t until a year later after suffering with many symptoms, it finally showed on my labs.
+It wasn’t until a year later after suffering from many symptoms, it finally showed on my labs.

 5. You Don’t Need To Be On Medication Forever